nmoinvaz/proxyres/doc/proxy_resolver.md

 * Supports Web Proxy Auto-Discovery Protocol (WPAD) using DHCP and DNS.
 * Evaluates any discovered [Proxy Auto-Configuration (PAC)](https://developer.mozilla.org/en-US/docs/Web/HTTP/Proxy_servers_and_tunneling/Proxy_Auto-Configuration_PAC_file) scripts to determine the proxies for the URL.

 The proxy resolution process runs asynchronously.
+Multiple proxies can be returned so each proxy in the list must be attempted.
+A direct connection should only be attempted if `direct://` was returned.

 **Operating System Support**